mkhoder2013/TemperatureAnalysis/README.md

 Forecasting: Future temperature values are forecasted using the trained models from ARIMA, polynomial regression, and Fourier analysis.
 Visualization: The results, including historical temperature trends and forecasted values from different methods, are visualized using plots.

+Usage
+Clone the repository to your local machine.
+Install the required dependencies .
+Execute the ARIMA model script Arima.py to train the model and generate ARIMA forecasts.
+Run the polynomial regression script polynomial.py to perform polynomial regression analysis and generate forecasts.
+Execute the Fourier analysis script fourier_analysis.py